IgniteUI/igniteui-docfx/en/components/select.md

 ];
 ```

-Then in your template file you can iterate over the greengrocery objects and access their properties accordingly:
+Then in your template file you can iterate over the greengrocery objects and access their items accordingly:
 ```html
 <igx-select>
     <igx-select-item-group *ngFor="let group of greengrocery" [label]="group.label">